Daniels leads Arizona State to 42-23 win over No. 20 UCLA

 Arizona State: Hosts Stanford on Friday.

-UCLA: Travels to Arizona State on Saturday.
+UCLA: Travels to Arizona on Saturday.

 Follow Joe Reedy at https://twitter.com/joereedy